gobbios/EloSteepness/README.md

 I've also seen cases where problems arose because the version of `devtools` was outdated, so even if you have it installed already it might be a good idea to update the package (also with `install.packages("devtools")`).

+Next, you need to decide whether or not you want to build the vignettes alongside installing the package.

+#### 1a) directly from GitHub - with vignettes

-Finally, in order to make the tutorial accessible from within R, you need $\LaTeX$.
+In order to make the tutorial accessible from within R, you need two more things: $\LaTeX$ and `pandoc`.
-The easiest way of getting this done (unless you have it already) is to use:
+The easiest way of getting the former done (unless you have it already) is to use:

 ```
 install.packages("tinytex")